Table of Contents

 SSL Certificates

 An SSL certificate encrypts data between your website and its visitors, and it is essential for security and SEO.
-Some hosts include a free SSL certificate, while others charge between £5 and £100 per year for one.
-Always check whether SSL is included before signing up.
+Some hosts include a free SSL certificate, whilst others charge an additional fee of between £10 and £100 per year.

-Automated backups and security tools are sometimes included in hosting plans, but not always.
-If they are offered as optional extras, expect to pay an additional £2 to £20 per month depending on the provider and the level of protection required.
+Automated backups and advanced security features are sometimes included in hosting plans, but often they are sold as optional extras.
+These can add anywhere from £2 to £20 or more per month to your overall web hosting cost.

 Email Hosting